-The Board understands that the remuneration continues to be a sensitive issue.
+The Board understands that remuneration continues to be a sensitive issue.
 The EDs sitting on the Board also hold executive positions in the Group's other business units or subsidiaries in Indonesia.
-The detailed remuneration of individual directors if disclosed in Singapore would affect the confidentiality of their remuneration and put them into an unfair position due to unequal treatment in dealing with the confidentiality of remuneration compared with their colleagues in Indonesia, who are not disclosing their remuneration.
+The detailed remuneration of individual Directors if disclosed in Singapore would affect the confidentiality of their remuneration and put them in an unfair position due to unequal treatment in dealing with the confidentiality of remuneration compared with their colleagues in Indonesia, whose remuneration is not disclosed.
 Considering the highly competitive nature of the industry and the steep competition for talent, especially those with deep expertise and experience in similar operations as the Group, it is not in the interest of the Company to disclose the exact remuneration of EDs.
-The Company has thus not provided the remuneration in bands or to the nearest dollar of its EDs, but provided the mix of the fixed and variable components instead.
+The Company has thus not provided the remuneration in bands or to the nearest dollar of its EDs but provided the mix of the fixed and variable components instead.
 None of the EDs received any other benefits besides the variable bonus.